-TITLE: SCENE STUDY A304 (1.5 credits)
+TITLE: SCENE STUDY

 An in depth course that examines the Who, What, Where, Why, and When of the Character.
 The actor is made aware of connecting what proceeds and follows each scene as a tool for creating reality.
 A clearer grasp of the author's given circumstances is developed through exploration, improvisation, and manifestation of place.
 Finally, the actor learns to create character through behavior, and understands blocking through motivation.